rjsalvadorr/basic-cookbook/src/1350-pancakes.md

 - 2 eggs
 - 1/2 tsp vanilla extract

+EXTRAS

+- 1 tbsp coconut milk -- makes for more creaminess and fluffiness
+- 1 tbsp cocoa powder

 **INSTRUCTIONS**

 1. Mix the butter, sugar, eggs, milk, and vanilla extract in a small bowl
 1. Mix the flour and baking powder together in a large bowl, then mix the liquids in
 1. Make pancakes